-(5) If a State or local government voluntarily contributes its own funds to supplement federally funded activities, the State or local government has the option to segregate the Federal funds or commingle them.
+(5) If a State or local government vol-untarily contributes its own funds to supplement federally funded activities, the State or local government has the option to segregate the Federal funds or commingle them.
 However, if the funds are commingled, this section applies to all of the commingled funds.

 (d) Maintenance of effort.
-No assistance received under this part (or any State or local government funds used to supplement this assistance) may be used to replace funds provided under any State or local government assistance programs previously used, or designated for use, to assist persons with persons, disabilities. homeless homeless persons with disabilities.
+No assistance received under this part (or any State or local government funds used to supplement this assistance) may be used to replace funds provided under any State or local government assist-ance programs previously used, or designated for use, to assist persons with disabilities, homeless persons, or homeless persons with disabilities.